FoxDotBuild/Hello-Fox-Build/PITCHME.md

 ---

+# Hello!

+**Rick Carlino**

+Software developer, technology hobbyist, runner, life long learner.

+Attended ASU, grew up in the NW burbs.

+Helping builf a tech startup from 9 to 5.

+---

-# What's a Makerspace
+# What's a Makerspace?

  * An offline social network for Engineers, Artists, Entrepreneurs
-   * THINK: Twitter or Linkedin, in real life
- * A "Public Library" for tools and equipment
+ * A Library of tools and manufacturing equipment
-   * You can come in and use really expensive tools for engineering
+ * **A community of makers**

 ---

+# What It Isn't

+ * A paid service

+---

 # Where?

+...

+---

 ![](map.png)